 Brian is a life-long Florida native and holds a B.S. in Environmental Science from the University of South Florida.
 His interest in oysters began with his first post-graduate assignment assessing populations of oysters in the wake of the BP oil spill.
 I guess you could say he caught the bug and hasn't looked back since.
 Brian is the brawn and some of the brains behind the operation.

-Lindsay is Brian's better half and when she isn't working full-time planning events for the American Lung Association, she is handling all of the back-end happenings of the farm.
+Lindsay is Brian's better half and when she isn't working full-time on Communications for NOAA's Restoration Center, she is handling all of the back-end happenings of the farm.
 She manages the business side of the operation, including our accounting, marketing, sales, and distribution arms.
 Lindsay reminds us of our oysters; good things come in small packages.